 Walton Critic: Cultural Studies and Sacred Space Concentration

 This annual experience is sponsored by the Clarence Walton Fund for Catholic Architecture, in honor and remembrance of the late Clarence C. Walton who served as The Catholic University of America's first lay president from 1969 to 1978.
-The Walton Family also includes his son, Thomas Walton (B.S.
+The Walton Family also includes his son, the late Thomas Walton (B.S.
 Arch.
 1974, M.Arch.
-1976) who is a former CUA architecture faculty member whose expertise is Catholic architecture.
+1976) a former CUA architecture faculty member whose expertise was Catholic architecture, and his widow Kathleen Walton.

-The Walton critic program, a central part of the Sacred Space and Cultural Studies graduate concentration offered at the CUA School of Architecture and Planning, started in 2009 and has hosted a remarkable list of individuals since then:
+The Walton critic program, a central part of the Sacred Space and Cultural Studies graduate concentration offered at the School, was begun started in 2009 and has continued to host a remarkable list of individuals:

 2022